Kalamata Olive Pasta

 Key Ingredients

-- Kalamata Olives: You can use any olives you like, but the complex flavor of Kalamata olives work best here.
+- Kalamata Olives: You can use any olives you like, but the complex flavor of Kalamata olives works best here.

 - Sun-Dried Tomatoes: Use the sun-dried tomatoes packed in oil for maximum flavor.